orllewin/DartWhen/README.md

 ## Boolean cases

-DartWhen also allows you to include boolean expressions as cases:
+DartWhen also allows you to include boolean expressions as branch cases:

 ```
 var y = when(x, {